A Review of Treatment Approaches for Alcohol and Drug Problems

 Volpicelli J. R, Pettinati H. M, McLellan A. T, & O'Brien, C. P. (2001).
 Combining medication and psychosocial treatments for addictions: The BRENDA approach.
 New York, NY: Guilford Press.

-is an Interim Registered Psychotherapist (PBANZ) with postgraduate training in both Psychodynamic and Cognitive Behavioural Psychotherapies.
-He is a Registered Competent Addiction Practitioner (DAPAANZ), a Provisional Member of the New Zealand Association of Psychotherapists (NZAP) and a Full member of the New Zealand Association of Counsellors (NZAC).
-Cian works part time as a Clinician for an Addiction and Mental Health service and for Government Family and Community Services projects while managing a small Private Practice (Synthesis Therapy and Counselling) in Ponsonby, Auckland. » see Cian's website
+is a Registered Psychotherapist (PBANZ) with postgraduate training in both Psychodynamic and Cognitive Behavioural Psychotherapies.
+He is also a Registered Competent Addiction Practitioner (DAPAANZ), a Provisional Member of the New Zealand Association of Psychotherapists (NZAP) and a Full member of the New Zealand Association of Counsellors (NZAC).
+Cian works part time as a Clinician for an Addiction and Mental Health service and for Government Family and Community Services projects while managing a Private Practice (Synthesis Therapy and Counselling) in Ponsonby, Auckland. find out more